lionelmace/ibmcloud-utils/satellite/README.md

 * 6 VSIs in VPC
 * Assign 3 hosts for the location control plane.

+> All the resources will be created with the prefix **sat**.
-> This script does not create the OpenShift cluster in the location.
+> The script does not provision the OpenShift cluster in the location.

 ## Pre Requisites